 Are there resources available to help?

 Currently, many employees and small businesses are being affected by shutdowns across multiple industries.
 The State of Ohio has announced it will expand access to unemployment during this time period (info below).
 In addition, the State is working with the U.S. Small Business Administration to provide access to low-interest loans to assist with cash flow as a result of lost revenue from this crisis.
-In order to become eligible, Governor DeWine must declare this a disaster with the SBA.
-This process is in the works and expected to be completed this week (as of March 17th, 2020).

 - Ohio Department of Jobs and Family Services - Unemployment Benefits for Workers Affected by COVID-19

 - Small Business Administration - Coronavirus Disaster Assistant Loan Programs and a presentation on how the loans work.

 - Ohio Coronavirus Jobs - Both essential businesses and current job seekers can visit Coronavirus.Ohio.gov/JobSearch to post and search.